 Another benefit of giving birth in the country is the possibility to obtain a green card through your child.
 Once the child turns 21 years old, their immediate relatives become eligible for permanent residence.
 US citizens can sponsor several immediate relatives, so it is not uncommon for citizens to bring their whole family to the US.
 Because of that, birth tourism (traveling to the US and giving birth there to get citizenship) has been very popular in the country.

 However, being the parent of a US citizen does not grant you the right to live in the country.
 Until the child turns 21, their parents or other family members currently on the US soil are expected to live in the country lawfully under their own visa.
-Keep in mind that if your motives are considered unlawful, for example, you entered on a tourist visa with the intention of giving birth, you could have issues with the law and be considered inadmissible to the US.
+Keep in mind that if your motives are considered unlawful (for example, you entered on a tourist visa with the intention of giving birth), you could be considered inadmissible to the US.

 If your situation is lawful and your child is able to sponsor you, you can apply for a green card by adjustment of status if you are legally in the US or otherwise apply through consular processing.

 When you arrive at a hospital to deliver your baby, you will be asked to fill in documents that will be sent to the state to issue your child’s birth certificate.
 In some hospitals, you might be asked to do so yourself.

 Do you want to relocate?
 If you have never moved abroad, the process will be overwhelming, and if you have, you know the burden that lies ahead.
 Whatever stage you are at, InterNations GO! can help you with a complete set of relocation services, such as home finding, school search, visa solutions, and even pet relocation.
 Our expert expat team is ready to get your relocation going, so why not jump-start your move abroad and contact us today?
 Best to start early!

 The US healthcare system can be quite confusing for expats and can even leave them with high bills to pay.
 In fact, gett...Read Guide